Proposal in Congress aims to help foster care youth access driver’s licenses - NewsBreak

 Proposal in Congress aims to help foster care youth access driver’s licenses

-NATION — Martavius Lowery was three years old when he entered the foster care system in Central Florida.
+WASHINGTON — Martavius Lowery was 3 years old when he entered the foster care system in Central Florida.

 When he came became a teenager, he was looking forward to a rite of passage like so many other kids: the chance to get behind the wheel and legally drive.

-But as a foster care youth, he had to navigate unique barriers, including figuring out how to get on an insurance policy.
+But as a foster care youth, he had to navigate unique barriers, including figuring out how to obtain an insurance policy.

 “My foster parents didn’t really want me to get behind the wheel of their car because it was still like a liability and adding a lot of money, adding me on to their policy,” said Lowery.
 “A lot of foster youth have difficulty obtaining a license and that kind of hinders their success.”